Kgotso-Koete/socialApe-functions/README.md

 ## Scream routes

-8. An unauthenticated user can get a list of posts
+8. An unauthenticated user can get a list of posts with the newest at the top
    <br/>Back end: `app.get("/screams", getAllScreams);`
    <br/>Frond end: `home` component displays feed with path `/`

+9. An unauthenticated user can get a list of trending posts based on comment count
+   <br/>Back end: `app.get("/trending", getTrendingScreams);`
+   <br/>Frond end: `home` component displays feed with path `/trending`

-9. An authenticated user can create a new post
+10. An authenticated user can create a new post
     <br/>Back end: `app.post("/scream", FBAuth, postOneScream);`
     <br/>Front end: `Navbar` component with an embedded `PostScream` component opens up dialog box, no path specified.

-10. An unauthenticated user can get the details of a post to be displayed in a dialog box
+11. An unauthenticated user can get the details of a post to be displayed in a dialog box
     <br/>Back end: `app.get("/scream/:screamId", getScream);`
     <br/>Front end: `Scream` component with a pop up `ScreamDialog` component using path `/users/${userHandle}/scream/${screamId}`

-11. An authenticated user can delete a post that they created
+12. An authenticated user can delete a post that they created
     <br/>Back end: `app.delete("/scream/:screamId", FBAuth, deleteScream);`
     <br/>Front end: `Scream` component with a pop up `DeleteScream` component without any path specification

-12. An authenticated user can like a post
+13. An authenticated user can like a post
     <br/>Back end: `app.get("/scream/:screamId/like", FBAuth, likeScream);`
     <br/>Front end: `Scream` component with an embedded `LikeButton` component without any path specification

-13. An authenticated user can unlike a post
+14. An authenticated user can unlike a post
     <br/>Back end: `app.get("/scream/:screamId/unlike", FBAuth, unlikeScream);`
     <br/>Front end: `Scream` component with an embedded `LikeButton` component without any path specification

-14. An authenticated user can comment on a post and read other comments displayed
+15. An authenticated user can comment on a post and read other comments displayed
     <br/>Back end: `app.post("/scream/:screamId/comment", FBAuth, commentOnScream);`
     <br/>Front end: `Scream` component with a pop up `ScreamDialog` component using path `/users/${userHandle}/scream/${screamId}`

 # Timesheet log

 - Version 1 (Classed Tutorial): 59 hours
-- Version 2 (personal modifications): ?
+- Version 2 (personal modifications): 0.75 hours - adding trending route

 #